Where does La Voz Newspapers operate?

 Does La Voz Newspapers endorse political candidates?

-No, La Voz does not endorse candidates, but we do endorse issues and take a position.
+No, La Voz does not endorse candidates, but we do endorse issues and take a position an issues.